Abhilash-Bh/Financil_Loan_-Excel/README.md

 # Financil_Loan_-Excel
-This is a bank's financil loan analysis on excel
+This is a bank's financial loan analysis on excel